You are currently viewing Utah Criminal Law Procedures

 • Motion for Judgement of Acquittal: The court may set aside the jury’s verdict and allow the defendant to go free.

-• Motion to Vacate, Set Aside, or Correct a Sentence: Often successful for the purpose of correcting a clerical error in the sentence.
+• Motion to Vacate, Set Aside, or Correct a Sentence: Often successful in correcting a clerical error in the sentence.

 A few months after the defendant is found guilty, he returns to court to be sentenced.

-The Supreme Court has found that imposing the death penalty on those under the age of eighteen at the time of the crime, or the mentally challenged, to be “cruel and unusual punishment” under the United States Constitution.
+The Supreme Court has found that imposing the death penalty on those under the age of eighteen at the time of the crime or the mentally challenged is “cruel and unusual punishment” under the United States Constitution.

-Even after a defendant is found guilty, he can appeal to the Circuit Court if he believes he was wrongly convicted, or if the sentence was too harsh.
+Even after a defendant is found guilty, they can appeal to the Circuit Court if they believe they were wrongly convicted or the sentence was too harsh.

 A specific conviction may be reversed, a sentence altered, or a new trial may be ordered altogether if the Court of Appeals decides that particular course of action.